Tampa Bay Lightning: Early playoff exits and Stamkos departure (2022–present)

 In the 2022–23 season, the Lightning finished in third place in the Atlantic Division and sixth in the Eastern Conference, and once again played the Toronto Maple Leafs in the first round of the 2023 playoffs.
-However, this time, the Maple Leafs would avenge their loss the previous year and eliminated the Lightning 4–2.
-After a 7–3 game one win, Tampa lost 7–2 in game two.
-The Lightning then became the first team in Stanley Cup playoffs history to lose three overtime games at home, including a 2–1 loss in the deciding game six.
-It was the first time since 2019 that the Lightning failed to advance to the Stanley Cup Final.

-In the 2023–24 season, the Lightning finished in fourth place in the Atlantic Division and the sixth seed in the Eastern Conference, and qualified for the 2024 playoffs as the first wild card, but were eliminated by their in–state rivals and eventual Stanley Cup champions, the Florida Panthers, in five games in the first round.
+However, the Maple Leafs eliminated the Lightning 4–2.
+In the 2023–24 season, the Lightning finished in fourth place in the Atlantic Division, and qualified for the 2024 playoffs as the first wild card, but were eliminated by their in–state rivals, the Florida Panthers, in five games in the first round.

-In the 2024 off-season, longtime captain Steven Stamkos signed with the Nashville Predators on the first day of free agency after Stamkos and the team were unable to come up with a contract extension agreement prior to start of free agency.
-They would subsequently name Victor Hedman as the next captain.

-In the 2024–25 season, the Lightning placed second in the Atlantic Division and the third seeding in the Eastern Conference.
-They played the Florida Panthers in the first round of the playoffs and lost 4–1.
-During the series Brandon Hagel was concussed by Aaron Ekblad in the second period of game 4, missing the rest of game 4 and also missed game 5.
+In the 2024 offseason, captain Steven Stamkos signed with the Nashville Predators on the first day of free agency after Stamkos and the team were unable to come up with a contract extension agreement prior to start of free agency.
+They named Victor Hedman as the next captain.
+In the 2024–25 season, they played the Florida Panthers in the first round of the playoffs and lost in five games.
+The 2025–26 season ended with another first round playoff loss, this time against the Montreal Canadiens in seven games.

 Team colors and mascot

-Since 2010, the Lightning colors have been blue, black and white.
+Since their 2011 rebrand, the Lightning’s primary colors have been blue and white, with black used as a trim and alternate-uniform color.
 Their logo has been a stylized lightning bolt.
 This is the origin of one nickname for the team—the "Bolts".